 This course is a survey of the major works, genres, and writers of Latin America.
 The relationships among the literature, culture, and history of Latin America will be emphasized.
 This is a college-transfer course.
-(Prerequisite: ENG 102)
+(Prerequisite: ENG 102 or ENG 165)